 "This isn't an orphanage, old man.
 If you wanted him back, you should have contacted us earlier.
 We thought his parents were killed by the Tusken raiding party we found him with."

 "I didn't ..."
-Obi-Wan broke off, realizing it was futile to try and explain.
+Obi-Wan broke off, realizing it was futile.
 "Where in Mos Eisley has he been sent?"

 "To the Child Protection Services building.
 Go and see them there."